Recent Events

 Nov 30th, 2021

 The Churchill Society of New Orleans (USA) packed the New Orleans Country Club ballroom last night to celebrate Winston Churchill’s 147th.
 The evening began with a cocktail reception, followed by a dinner program with welcoming remarks by Churchill Society of New Orleans President J. Gregg Collins.
 Singers from the Loyola University Chorale, accompanied by Carole Rausch of the New Orleans Opera, sang a medley of WWI and WWII songs.
-A superb dinner with fine wines was served, followed by a captivating presentation from world-acclaimed military historian Anthony Tucker-Jones on his new book, Winston Churchill: Master and Commander, Winston Churchill at War 1895-1945 (Foreward by Andrew Roberts).
+A superb dinner with fine wines was served, followed by a captivating presentation from world-acclaimed military historian Anthony Tucker-Jones on his new book, Winston Churchill: Master and Commander, Winston Churchill at War 1895-1945 (Foreword by Andrew Roberts).
 Following the dinner program, Tucker-Jones delighted members by signing their copies of Churchill: Master and Commander.

 May 18, 2021